HVAC Positions Are Needed: What You'll Do as a Technician and How Much You'll Take Home

-Some are HVAC-R pros, which means they also can take care of refrigeration.
+Some are HVAC-R pros, which means they also work with refrigeration.

 While HVAC can be physically hard, it can also be very satisfying.
 As a technician you should be able to:

-• Work in hot or cold areas since equipment is typically outdoors.
+• Work in hot or cold areas because equipment is typically outdoors.

 • Work evenings, weekends and overtime during peak times.